 Resource Conservation Workshop: A week-long summer "Conservation Camp" at NCSU that covers natural resources management for rising high school sophomores, juniors and seniors.
 Each year in March, Wake District awards one or more full scholarships to Wake County students!

-5th-Grade Conservation Poster Contest: A poster contest that challenges 5th-grade students to artistically illustrate their science knowledge on the urban water cycle, soil & water conservation, wetlands, groundwater, stormwater or watershed management.
+Conservation Poster Contest: A poster contest that challenges 4th grade and 5th grade students to artistically illustrate their science knowledge on the urban water cycle, soil & water conservation, wetlands, groundwater, stormwater or watershed management.
 Prizes include ribbons, certificates, and cash awards!
+For more information on the conservation practices that relate to poster contest themes, an educational video, booklet, and related lesson plans are available here.

 Service Learning Projects: As a community partner, Wake District can assist student groups of all grade levels with developing and implementing service learning projects that improve and benefit the environment!